Time dispersion in quantum electrodynamics: Time dispersion in Quantum Electrodynamics

 \subsubsection{Long and short time scales}

 The TQM propagator is significantly more complex than the SQM equivalent.
 The problem is that we are treating time at two different levels: the low level quantum realm where coordinate time is fully symmetric with space and the higher level macroscopic realm of clock time, laboratories, and observers.
 The propagator, like its complementary equation, is a bridge between two disparate realms of analysis.
+In practice this can be difficult to work with.